pyinstaller/pyinstaller/doc/source/Manual.rst

 ..
 Note::

-	The following is true only for a 32-bit app.
-	(Instructions for building a 32-bit app are displayed whenever you run |PyInstaller|.)
-	Support for OpenDocument events is broken in the default 64-bit app format owing to code changes needed in the bootloader.
+	Support for OpenDocument events is broken in |PyInstaller| 3.0 owing to code changes needed in the bootloader to support current versions of Mac OS X.
+	Do not attempt to use this feature until it has been fixed.
 	If this feature is important to you, follow and comment on the status of `PyInstaller Issue #1309`_.